“Life insurance policy riders? You mean there’s even more to consider?”

 Policy riders vary in cost—and some are free.
 Each premium is determined by the type of rider, the terms of the rider, and often your health.
 Here is an example of what various policy riders may look like on your life insurance policy illustration:

 In this example, you see the whole life insurance base premium and flexible protection rider premium, which totals $5,880.88 per year.
 Next, the accelerated death benefit rider, chronic illness rider, and overloan protection rider are shown.
 All of these riders are included in the policy at no extra cost, however the insurance company may charge a percentage to the policyholder if the rider is used.
 For example, the overloan protection rider, which helps prevent the policy from lapsing if policy loans exceed a certain value, has no annual premium but will typically incur a one-time charge of up to 5% if activated.

 In the section below, the paid-up additions rider is listed.
 Recall this rider is used to “overfund” a policy for rapid cash value growth.
 The value shown in the Annual Premium column is the MAXIMUM amount the policyholder is allowed to pay into his/her policy each year.
 The required MINIMUM for this rider (effectively, the premium for the rider) is $12,059.56 per year.
 This policyholder must pay the minimum premium to keep this rider.

 Life insurance policy riders can greatly increase and enhance your traditional whole life insurance policy.
-The best way to choose riders for your specific needs and set up a policy with premiums that fit your budget is to schedule a free phone call with a Wealth Strategist.
-We offer financial illustrations with no obligation and are happy to answer any and all of your financial questions.
+The best way to choose riders for your specific needs is to set up a policy with premiums that fit your budget.